robert-richardson-1/Richardson-Data-Science-Portfolio/MLStreamlitApp/README.md

 - matplotlib
 - seaborn

+## Dataset Overview

+**Source:** Iris and Breast Cancer datasets are built into scikit-learn (`sklearn.datasets`).
+Iris classifies flower species by petal and sepal measurements across 3 classes (150 rows, 4 features).
+Breast Cancer classifies tumors as malignant or benign (569 rows, 30 features).
+Users may also supply their own labeled CSV for classification tasks.

 ## App Features

 - **Dataset selection:** Choose from Iris (sample), Breast Cancer (sample), or upload your own CSV file